 Noblesse obliges, as they used to say, so the pair of sapphire crystals that protect the movement from dust and water is treated with a high-quality antiglare coating that makes admiring the inner workings of the Caliber 9600C even more entertaining.
 The convex shape of the front crystal makes the part more prone to occasional scratches, though.

-Like other members of the family, this new Girard-Perregaux Vintage 1945 Tourbillon Three Golden Bridges won’t set a world record in legibility: there is no chapter ring, no Superluminova, and there is generally nothing that would have helped you to read time in bad lighting.
+Like other members of the family, this new Vintage 1945 Tourbillon Three Golden Bridges won’t set a world record in legibility.
+Obviously, there is no chapter ring, not a single drop of Superluminova, and there is generally nothing that would have helped you to read time in suboptimal lighting.

-However, legibility here was sacrificed in favor of beauty and I must admit that the sacrifice is well justified: the dial is absolutely gorgeous in its traditionally ice-cold sort of way.
+However, legibility here was sacrificed in favor of beauty and I must admit that the sacrifice is well justified.
+All elements of the dial make a strong impression in the brand’s traditionally ice-cold sort of way.

-More than that, if you don’t plan to use the ultra-expensive wristwatch as a glorified egg-timer, its ability to tell time is absolutely adequate for the task: a person owning this piece will always be able to tell time with an accuracy of up to a couple of minutes and persons who can afford such an expensive toy rarely need to be deadly accurate when it comes to most sorts of occasions, whether it is a business meeting or a trip on a private jet.
+More than that, if you don’t plan to use the ultra-expensive wristwatch as a glorified egg-timer, its ability to tell time is absolutely adequate for the task.
+A person wearing this piece will always be able to tell time with an accuracy of up to a couple of minutes, which is more than enough.
+Also, persons who can afford such an expensive toy rarely need to be deadly accurate when it comes to most sorts of occasions, whether it is a business meeting or a trip on a private jet.

 Pricing & Availability

-According to the Swiss watch Manufacture, the model will be limited to only 50 pieces.
+The Swiss brand limited the total production run to only 50 pieces.
 Although the price is yet to be officially announced, I would wager that the watch will probably cost some $200,000 or even more given the recommended pricing of currently available similarly styled members of the collection.

 Of course, when it comes to ultra-luxury timekeepers, like this one, judging them in terms of value for money is pointless: they are not about value at all.